YuejiaoShi/recipe-app/README.md

 ## Features

 ### Homepage
-- Click on "Recipestic" in the navigation bar to access the homepage.
+-**Navigation**: Click on "Recipestic" in the navigation bar to access the homepage.
+Click on "Recipestic" in the navigation bar to access the homepage.
 - A welcoming interface showing some instructions for this web.
 - Highlighted instructions of the web.
 - A search bar for quick access to specific recipes.